callendera/milestoneproject_1/README.md

         * After clicking link I am directed to a bio of the band as a whole.
         * The short bio is concluded with a link Button encouraging the reader to Read More
         * If the user clicks the Read More button it will will open a seperate tab to the wikipedia page for the monkees.
-        * the original website is there for the user to return to when the finish with wikipedia
+        * The original website is there for the user to return to when the finish with wikipedia
         * Upon scrolling down slightly the user is shown a 'Meet The Guys' section
         * The section is highlighted with pictures of each band member, a short bio for each, and a link to Read More.
         * after clicking the link to Read More each button leads the user to another seperate tab that opens each members wikipedia pages.